stormpath/stormpath-documentation/source/reference.rst

 Updating Resources
 ^^^^^^^^^^^^^^^^^^

-If you want to update a resource, submit an HTTP POST to the resource's URI.
+If you want to update a resource, submit an HTTP POST to the resource's URL.
 Any POST body must be represented as JSON.
 You must submit at least one attribute.
 As with the creation POST calls, requests that contain body content must specify the HTTP ``Content-Type`` header with a value of ``application/json``.

 Responses to your update POST calls will contain: